bryanpx/etcd-ansible/README.md

 <hostname> ip=<public_ip> private_etcd_ip=<private_ip>
 ...
 ```
 `Hostname` is hostname of a machine and is required.
+The `hostname` needs to be resolved to the `ip` below.

 `Ip` is the public ip of the machine and is required.